fouadZiaa/MechaCar_Statistical_Analysis/README.md

 # Deliverable 3:
 ## t-Tests on Suspension Coils

-The next step is to conduct a t-test on the suspension coil data to determine whether there is a statistical difference between the mean of this provided sample dataset and a hypothesized, potential population dataset.
-Using the presumed **population mean of 1500**, we find the following:

 There is a summary of the t-test results across **all manufacturing lots**